Bachelor’s Degrees in Social Work (BSW) Online

 • Juvenile liaison

-Why You Might Consider a BSW and a Career in Social Work
+Why you might consider a BSW and a career in social work

 Traditional or online BSW programs may lead to different types of opportunities in social work.
 While all social workers aim to improve the quality of life for their clients, how they work to achieve this goal may look different.
-One social worker might be employed by a community organization that works with policymakers to develop or improve programs, services, policies and social conditions, while another might carry out their daily tasks in a group home.
+One social worker might be employed by a community organization that works with policymakers to develop or improve programs, services, policies, and social conditions, while another might carry out their daily tasks in a group home.

-Other social work positions include:
+Examples of social work positions include:

 • Case manager